RafaelSKD/ProjetoPratico-IMDV-JAVA-CESAE/README.md

 4. Display the highest-rated studio
 5. Display the lowest-rated studio
 6. View most recent review
+7. View most recent movie review
-7. Take a movie quiz based on CSV questions (scored)
+8. Take a movie quiz based on CSV questions (scored)
-8. Search by Studio → show all genres and movies by that studio
+9. Search by Studio → show all genres and movies by that studio
-9. Search by Genre → show all studios and related movies
+10. Search by Genre → show all studios and related movies

 ---